Understand Edge Computing – From Basics to IoT Applications

 Actian for Edge Computing

 The Actian database is architected for embedded and IoT Edge Computing.
-The Actian database is superior to flat files as it is more performant and supports local analysis using key-based and SQL access.
+The database is superior to flat files as it is more performant and supports local analysis using key-based and SQL access.
 Having so many connected devices at the edge creates a potential security problem.
 It uses an AES 256-bit key encryption to protect data at rest and as it is being transmitted.

 The Actian database can run in a tiny memory footprint, making it ideal for IoT applications.
 As processing power increases, as in mobile and IoT Gateway computers, it becomes more feature-rich.
-One of the most compelling features of the
+One of the most compelling features of the database is its file format, which is the same on an OS like Android and Windows or Linux, eliminating data transformation at the edge.

 The Actian database is an integral part of the Actian Data Platform and spans edge to cloud with built-in data integration and cloud-based columnar analytic data warehouses.
 This integrated data analytics capability allows businesses to shift analytic processing to the edge or multiple clouds depending on where data is created and stored.
+Actian database technology can be downloaded, self-managed, or used with a public cloud subscription to AWS, Azure, and Google Cloud.